Person wearing glasses with a colorful, patterned background

 Marta Serraggiotto

-Marta Serraggiotto is a children’s book illustrator who has been drawing and writing since she could hold a pencil.
+Marta Serraggiotto is a children’s book illustrator from Italy.

 5 Star Readers’ Favorite Book Review